Atavic/firefox-tweaks/Extras/list_of_tweaks.md

 This is a list of tweaks that are changed when the `user.js` file from this repository is placed in the Firefox profile folder.

 ## HTML5/APIs/DOM
-### Disable web notifications
-`dom.webnotifications.enabled` = `false`

-Can't be used to track you, but is annoying.

-### Disallow websites from accessing your location
-`geo.enabled` = `false`

-### Disallow websites from enumerating your connected USB devices
+### Disallow websites from seeing your connected USB devices
 `dom.gamepad.enabled` = `false`

-Don't allow websites to look at the USB devices you have connected.

 ## Automatic connections
 ### Disable prefetching of certain URLS